vuejs/docs/src/api/sfc-script-setup.md

 ### Recursive Components

-SFCs can implicitly refer to itself via its filename.
+An SFC can implicitly refer to itself via its filename.
 E.g. a file named `FooBar.vue` can refer to itself as `<FooBar/>` in its template.

 Note this has lower priority than imported components.
 If you have a named import that conflicts with the component's inferred name, you can alias the import: